 The first lab is pretty gentle, it’s mostly a chance for you to meet your tutor, pick up your discoboard, and plug everything in to see if it works.
 You don’t have to have attended the first lecture to do the first lab—which is a good thing because the first lab happens before the first lecture anyway.

 As stated on the course website since before the start of semester, lab enrolments open Monday, week 1, 12:00.

 Lab sign-ups happen through streams—you just log in with your usual uni ID and password and it’s pretty straightforward.

 I can only attend (insert specific lab time here)—can you move me into that lab?

 My advice is to work things around in the rest of your life as best you can so that you can attend your weekly lab session.
-Attending the labs is probably even more important than attending the lectures, since at least the lectures are (mostly) recorded.
-Although obviously the more in-class stuff you miss the more work you’ll have to do on your own time.
+Attending the labs is even more important than attending the lectures, since that’s where you get to practice using assembly and get feedback from your tutors.
+The lectures are (mostly) recorded, although the more in-class stuff you miss the more work you’ll have to do on your own time.